ovietite/Evaluation-of-Bitcoin/README.md

-Using a Python script and the yfinance library, we acquire Bitcoin price data from Yahoo Finance for use in training, testing, and a generalisation check.
+Using a Python script and the yfinance library, we acquired Bitcoin price data from Yahoo Finance for use in training, testing, and a generalisation check.
 To proceed, we will pre-process the data and conduct exploratory analysis (EDA).
 As a means of making complex data sets more digestible,